 Common Commercial Insurance Terms

 Layman’s Terms – If you own the building your business operates out of this is where the policy will cover you.
-Make sure you know the difference between the types of coverages in the market i.e. actual cash value, functional value, replacement cost.
+Make sure you know the difference between the types of coverages in the market i.e. actual cash value, functional value and replacement cost.

 Provides coverage for the actual loss of Business Income due to the necessary suspension of operations because of direct physical loss to a scheduled dependent property.
 A dependent property is one operated by others that our insured depends upon to: deliver materials or services, attract customers to their location, accept products or services.
 The limits of insurance shown are separate from any other business income limit of insurance.